Gary Padjen

-Gary Anthony Padjen (born July 2, 1958) is an American former professional football linebacker in the National Football League (NFL) for the Baltimore Colts and Indianapolis Colts.
-He played college football at Arizona State University.
+Gary Anthony Padjen (born July 2, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Baltimore Colts and Indianapolis Colts.
+He played college football for the Arizona State Sun Devils.

 Early life

 Padjen attended Kearns High School.
 In football, he was a member of two unbeaten teams.
 As a senior, he was one of the team's captains and received All-State honors at defensive tackle.
 In track, he won the state's shot put championship.
 He also competed in wrestling, where he was the state's runner-up.

 He accepted a football scholarship from Arizona State University.
 As a freshman, he was a backup at middle guard.
 As a sophomore, he was converted into a linebacker and was named the starter at middle linebacker.

 As a junior, he ranked sixth on the team in tackles.
 As a senior, he developed a reputation as one of the hardest hitters on the team and ranked first with 123 tackles.